Kadesv/project-1/README.md

 ### Bugs

 I have a lot to add and tweak.
-Css items could be better.
 I think I would have to mess with it for a while to know more bugs it might have.(im certain there are a bunch)

 ### Future Development

-I want to turn this into more of a disscussion site in the future obviously far out of my skill range but still.
+I want to turn this into more of a disscussion site in the future.
+Although I do have a lot of techniques to learn before that is possible

 ### Resources